iemand002/laravel-filemanager/README.md

 ## TODO
 * Find out what's wrong with the graph login, it works, but giving errors sometimes
 * Cloud remove reference in database if file is removed from the cloud
-* Update views to bootstrap 4
+* Add cloud views to index

 ## Changelog
-2.1.0
-Added:
-* Dropbox and OneDrive integrations

-Changed:
-* Required L5.6+/PHP7.1+
+2.2.1
+Fixed:
+* Filemanager `index.blade.php` styling fixes

 Check previous changes in CHANGELOG.md